How similar is this game to Fantasy Movie League?

 Each player's score only takes into account averages of the last 3 days; a new subscriber could lead the rankings after only 3 days, but can drop from the first spot as fast, also!

-The maximum score is 500.
-What we want the rankings to show are two things:
+What we want the rankings to show are three things:

 1. Was the player able to meet supply and demand as close to equilibrium as possible